krb5/krb5/doc/admin/enctypes.rst

 The KDC chooses the session key enctype by taking the intersection of its **permitted_enctypes** list, the list of long-term keys for the most recent kvno of the service, and the client's requested list of enctypes.
-If **allow_weak_crypto** is true, all services are assumed to support des-cbc-crc.

-Starting in krb5-1.11, **des_crc_session_supported** in
-:ref:`kdc.conf(5)` allows additional control over whether the KDC issues des-cbc-crc session keys.

-Also starting in krb5-1.11, it is possible to set a string attribute on a service principal to control what session key enctypes the KDC may issue for service tickets for that principal.
+Starting in krb5-1.11, it is possible to set a string attribute on a service principal to control what session key enctypes the KDC may issue for service tickets for that principal.
 See :ref:`set_string` in :ref:`kadmin(1)` for details.

 Choosing enctypes for a service